It was well past my son’s bedtime and I was still sitting on the side of his bed, book in hand.

 “What’s a rapid?”

 “It’s the fast-flowing and choppy part of the river.”

 “Why is it fast-flowing?”

 I remember when we first brought the internet into the house.
-We wondered how we would use it; within two days we wondered how we’d ever survive without it.
+We wondered how we would use it.
+Within two days we wondered how we’d ever survive without it.
 All our ‘who’, ‘what’, ‘when’, ‘where’ and ‘why’ questions were answered almost instantly.

 Today I ponder a different question.

-Boy do I tune out a lot!
+What I’ve discovered is that I tend to tune out a lot!

-(Photo or river rapids courtesy Emerald Water Anglers)
+(Feature photo courtesy of Emerald Water Anglers)